- Are they as good as they could and should be?

 Here’s the startling truth!
 Often, improving a local program isn’t expensive.
 Frequently, it is a matter of doing some fine-tuning and addressing some easy-to-fix issues, finding some “low-hanging fruit.”

 That’s what I work on in my “Mini-Consults.”
 They allow me to spend 4 hours working with you and your program staff.
-During that time, I will do:
+During that time, I will:

-- A preliminary conference call (telephone or Skype) with the key players, to understand what they and the station wants and expects from the program;
+- Lead a preliminary conference call (telephone or Zoom) with the key players, to understand what they and the station wants and expects from the program;

 - Audition a couple of hours of the program;